Barred Owl Behavioral Habits: Nesting, Mating, Diet

 During the winter, these birds are solitary but will reunite with previous mates in late winter.

-Nesting and breeding primarily begins in March and can go into August.
+Nesting and breeding season begins in March and can go into August.
 Barred Owls are monogamous and often mate for life.

 Should one partner die, the remaining owl will find and breed with another.